-In terms of implementation brand of research: this line of research will stop being about problems and start being a celebration it deserves: a celebration of voice, dialog and profession.
-According to this all changes in the policy are welcomed – since there are no mistakes.
+In terms of implementation brand of research: this line of research will stop being about problems and start being a celebration it deserves – a celebration of voice, dialogue and profession.
+In accordance with this, all changes in the policy are welcomed – since there are no mistakes.
 Consequently, implementation would focus on what it means to be a competent and responsible professional who is able to respond creatively to new situations, in such a way as to promote the public value of the policy regime (as defined by May, 2015).
 It would give real weight to reflection in action as described by Schon (1987) and used by others to narrow the theory/action gap (Yanow & Tsoukas, 2009).
 In this kind of research, the complexity of joint action is not a source of frustration, but rather a chance to learn about dialogue, collaboration, and the interactions between various actors.
 Moreover, this line of research is connected to a cultural expression (Sharkansly & Zalmanovich, 2000), and thus might teach us much about the influence of context on implementation.
 Implementation research has a great deal to gain by challenging the questions we ask in research and in practice.

 If implementation research was music, what kind of music would it be?

-Jazz is but one genre that one can learn new features of implementation (Kamoche, Cunha & Cunha, 2003).
-Hopefully, shifting our gaze to these interactions (from the wide repertoire) will allow us to put aside the musical scores and notations of policy and instead look closely at people (at all people) and how they jam together—which is the very essence of implementation.
+Jazz is but one genre from which one can learn new features of implementation (Kamoche, Cunha & Cunha, 2003).
+Hopefully, shifting our gaze to these interactions (from the wide repertoire) will allow us to put aside the musical scores and notations of policy and instead look closely at people (at all people) and how they jam together – which is the very essence of implementation.

 References